Homotopy momentum sections on multisymplectic manifolds: Relation to homotopy momentum map and weak homotopy momentum map

-We suppose the homotopy momentum section $\mu$ on the action Lie algebroid is equivariant.
-Then, from Equation \eqref{equivariantEq}, we obtain ${}^E \rd = - \rd_{CE}$.
+Suppose that the homotopy momentum section $\mu$ on the action Lie algebroid is equivariant.
+Then, from Equation \eqref{equivariantEq}, we obtain ${}^E \rd^{\nabla} = - \rd_{CE}$.
 Thus, Equation \eqref{homotopyMS} of the homotopy momentum section reduces to

 If we take $\hmu_k = (-1)^{n-k+1} \mu_k$, Equation \eqref{homotopyMSAL} coincides with Equation \eqref{homotopyMM1}--\eqref{homotopyMM4}.
-Therefore we obtain the following relation between a homotopy momentum section and a homotopy moment map for a Lie algebra action. \begin{proposition} Let $n \geq 2$ and a Lie algebroid be the action Lie algebroid $E = M \times \mathfrak{g}$ with a Lie algebra $\mathfrak{g}$.
-Then, If the homotopy momentum section $\mu$ for the action Lie algebroid $E$ is equivariant, it is a homotopy momentum map for $\mathfrak{g}$. \end{proposition}
+Therefore we obtain the following relation between a homotopy momentum section and a homotopy moment map for a Lie algebra action. \begin{theorem} Let $n \geq 2$ and a Lie algebroid be the action Lie algebroid $E = M \times \mathfrak{g}$ with a Lie algebra $\mathfrak{g}$.
+Then, If the homotopy momentum section $\mu$ for the action Lie algebroid $E$ is equivariant, it is a homotopy momentum map for $\mathfrak{g}$. \end{theorem}

 Next, we discuss relations between a weak homotopy momentum section and a weak homotopy momentum map.
 Let $\wedge^m \mathfrak{g}$ be an exterior algebra of the Lie algebra $\mathfrak{g}$.
 A Lie algebra homology operator $\partial_m: \Gamma(\wedge^m \mathfrak{g}) \rightarrow \Gamma(\wedge^{m-1} \mathfrak{g})$ is defined by